Election protection, electronic voting & the future of America democracy

 Just prior to election day, documents leaked to the Free Press from the Ohio Secretary of State's office confirmed that an uncertified and untested software patch had been appended to ES&S machines on which 80% of the state's votes would be cast and transmitted.
 The software had no safeguards to prevent an inside party from altering the vote count.

-Further Free Press research uncovered the operations of Scytyl, a Spanish-owned company hired by a number of states to manage the overseas electronic vote count.
-But Scytyl's software was also capable of manipulating the vote count in entire states, again without meaningful public access or recourse.
+Further Free Press research uncovered the operations of Scytl, a Spanish-owned company hired by a number of states to manage the overseas electronic vote count.
+But Scytl's software was also capable of manipulating the vote count in entire states, again without meaningful public access or recourse.

 As Election Day approached, Democrats complained that touch screen machines had them pushing the button for Barack Obama while seeing Mitt Romney light up.
 In Colorado, Republicans claimed they were pushing Mitt Romney's name while Barack Obama lit up.
 The complaints resembled those in Youngstown, Ohio 2004, where voters complained they were attempting to vote for John Kerry while George W. Bush's name lit up.
 Mahoning County election officials in Youngstown, Ohio explained that the vote flipping was "only" happening on 31 machines.